-This classic one-ingredient Mock Caramel Sauce can be used as the perfect topping for any dessert, as the filling for a homemade pie or tart, and totally guaranteed to satisfy your caramel cravings.
+This classic one-ingredient Mock Caramel Sauce can be used as the perfect topping for any dessert, as the filling for a homemade pie or tart, and guaranteed to satisfy your caramel cravings.
 It’s so easy to make it’s ridiculous.

-This simple and delicious one ingredient Mock Caramel Sauce that has been around since the early 1930’s.
+This simple and delicious one ingredient, Mock Caramel Sauce that has been around since the early 1930s.
 Mock Caramel Sauce is so easy and delicious you are going to love the recipe until the end of time.
 Our family has used it for years.

-This recipe is one of my fondest childhood memories, I swear if you didn’t keep an eye on me I would eat it right from the container until my tummy ached.
+This recipe is one of my fondest childhood memories, and I swear if you didn’t keep an eye on me, I would eat it right from the container until my tummy ached.
 I’m not kidding.
 It has a great flavor and seriously can be used in place of store-bought Caramel sauce for ice cream, pastries, cakes, you name it we have used Mock Caramel sauce in place of it over the years.

-I have to mention to y’all that I absolutely love this invention and almost prefer it to the regular a Caramel Sauce.
+I have to mention to Y’all that I absolutely love this invention and almost prefer it to the regular a Caramel Sauce.
 It’s even perfect for dipping apples or even adding to your morning coffee as a sweet treat.
 Below you will find the simple directions to make your own delicious Mock Caramel Sauce.

 What you will need to make Mock Caramel Sauce